Venezuela: Climate

 Venezuela falls into four horizontal temperature zones based primarily on elevation, having tropical, dry, temperate with dry winters, and polar (alpine tundra) climates, amongst others.
 In the tropical zone—below 800 m—temperatures are hot, with yearly averages ranging between 26 and 28 °C. The temperate zone ranges between 800 and 2000 m with averages from 12 to 25 °C; many of Venezuela's cities, including the capital, lie in this region.
 Colder conditions with temperatures from 9 to 11 °C are found in the cool zone between 2000 and 3000 m, especially in the Venezuelan Andes, where pastureland and permanent snowfield with yearly averages below 8 °C cover land above 3000 m in the páramos.
 The highest temperature recorded was 42 °C in Machiques.
 The lowest temperature recorded was -11 °C, reported from an uninhabited high altitude at Páramo de Piedras Blancas (Mérida state).

 Biodiversity and conservation

 The national animal of Venezuela is the Venezuelan troupial.

 Venezuela lies within the Neotropical realm.
-Large portions of Venezuela were originally covered by moist broadleaf forests.
-One of 17 megadiverse countries, Venezuela's habitats range from the Andes Mountains in the west to the Amazon Basin rainforest in the south, via extensive llanos plains and Caribbean coast in the center and the Orinoco River Delta in the east.
+Large portions of the region were originally covered by moist broadleaf forests.
+One of 17 megadiverse countries, Venezuela's habitats range from the Andes Mountains in the west to the Amazon Basin rainforest in the south, via extensive llanos plains and Caribbean coast in the center and the Orinoco Delta in the east.
 They include xeric scrublands in the extreme northwest and coastal mangrove forests in the northeast.
 Its cloud forests and lowland rainforests are particularly rich.

-Animals of Venezuela are diverse and include manatees, three-toed sloth, two-toed sloth, Amazon river dolphins, and Orinoco Crocodiles, which have been reported to reach up to 6.6 m in length.
-Venezuela hosts a total of 1,417 bird species, 48 of which are endemic.
+Animals are diverse and include manatees, three-toed sloth, two-toed sloth, Amazon river dolphins, and Orinoco crocodiles.
+Of the 1,417 bird species, 48 are endemic.
 Important birds include ibises, ospreys, kingfishers, and the yellow-orange Venezuelan troupial, the national bird.
 Notable mammals include the giant anteater, jaguar, and the capybara, the world's largest rodent.
-More than half of Venezuelan avian and mammalian species are found in the Amazonian forests south of the Orinoco.
+More than half of the avian and mammalian species are found in the Amazonian forests south of the Orinoco.

 For the fungi, an account was provided by R.W.G.
 Dennis which has been digitized and the records made available on-line as part of the Cybertruffle Robigalia database.
-That database includes nearly 3,900 species of fungi recorded from Venezuela, but is far from complete, and the true total number of fungal species already known from Venezuela is likely higher, given the generally accepted estimate that only about 7% of all fungi worldwide have so far been discovered.
+That database includes nearly 3,900 species of fungi, but is far from complete, and the true total number of fungal species already known is likely higher, given the generally accepted estimate that only about 7% of all fungi worldwide have so far been recorded.